Probiotics and prebiotics for depression: The connection between the microbiome and mood.

 Pickles ( not in vinegar)

 Like probiotics, prebiotics were heavily consumed by our ancestors.
 For example, archeological evidence shows that early hunter/gatherer societies ingested high quantities of inulin, a prebiotic fiber found in early dessert plants.
 Research strongly supports inulin as an effective prebiotic, although it has been known to create bloating and gas.
 A good, tasty source of inulin is Jerusalem artichokes.
 Acacia, the gum from the Acacia tree, is also a good source of prebiotics and fiber.
 Studies suggest it is one of the more tolerable prebiotics, so if you struggle with gas or bloating, try Acacia.
 Wheat dextrin, a type of prebiotic fiber, has been shown to increase Bifidobacteria and decrease colonies of harmful bacteria in the gut.
-Whole-grain wheat and corn-based cereals have been shown to have prebiotic activity.
 A randomized controlled trial showed that supplementing with 2 bananas a day produced more Bifidobacteria in the gut, although the result was not statistically significant from the control group that supplemented with water.
 Bananas contain several prebiotic carbohydrates.
-The group supplementing with bananas, however, did show a statistically significant reduction in side effects, such as bloating, which in itself is a great reason to add more bananas to your diet.
+The group supplementing with bananas, however, did show a statistically significant reduction in side effects, such as bloating, which, by itself, is a great reason to add more bananas to your diet.

 Supplements (Inulin, Acacia, Wheat dextrin)

-2. Probiotics for post-partum depression: Depression and anxiety are common after giving birth.
-A randomized, double blind, placebo-controlled study showed that pregnant women who supplemented with Lactobacillus rhamnosus HN001 through pregnancy and six months after giving birth had significantly reduced symptoms of depression and anxiety than the control group.
+Depression is common after giving birth.
+Post-partum depression can be dangerous, so if you suspect it in you or someone you love, I highly recommend getting professional help.
+This study refers more to preventing depression during pregnancy: A randomized, double blind, placebo-controlled study showed that pregnant women who supplemented with Lactobacillus rhamnosus HN001 through pregnancy and six months after giving birth had significantly reduced symptoms of depression and anxiety than the control group.

-I hope this blog helps shed some light on gut bacteria and probiotics for depression.
-For what it’s worth, adding probiotics and prebiotics to your diet can’t hurt.
-If you already take pro/pre biotics, feel free to share your experiences in the comments below. 🙂
+In conclusion, I hope this blog helps shed some light on gut bacteria, prebiotics and probiotics for depression.
+Depression is complicated and will most likely require a multipronged approached.
+But for what it’s worth, adding probiotics and prebiotics to your diet can’t hurt.